Contact

 Background

-Ellen Vea Rosnes is professor in intercultural communication and global studies and merited teacher at VID Specialized University.
+Ellen Vea Rosnes is professor in intercultural communication and global studies, merited teacher and Vice Dean for Research at the Faculty of Theology and Social Sciences, VID Specialized University.
 She holds a PhD in Literacy Studies from the University of Stavanger and a master’s degree in Human Geography from the University of Oslo.
 Ellen has a broad international experience from work within education, research, and consultancy.

-Her main fields of research are Intercultural Competence and History of Education in Colonial and postcolonial contexts.
-Using archival material and oral sources, she has conducted research on mission and education in Madagascar and South Africa during the colonial period and at independence (1920-1970).
+Ellen’s main fields of research are Intercultural Competence and History of Education in Colonial and postcolonial contexts.
+Using archival material and oral sources, she has conducted research on the history of education, focusing on Norwegian missionaries as actors, in Madagascar and South Africa during the colonial period and at independence (1920-1970).
 Based on collaborative action research and document analysis, she has also conducted research on intercultural competence in the diverse Norwegian educational setting.

 - Intercultural Competence